 1. Save Up

-In a perfect world, you’ve already got at least three-to-six-months' of take-home pay saved in an Ellevest Emergency Fund.
+First, we recommend building up an emergency fund —three to six months' worth of take-home pay saved in its own safe, easy-to-access bank account.
 You may want to boost those liquid savings to cover some of the shorter-term expenses if you’re planning to have a baby in the near future — think diapers, new clothes for an ever-expanding infant, more playsets than you’d ever think you’d need, and maybe more than your baby shower covers.
 You’ll want to make sure you can cover all of baby’s needs, as well as your own, if you suddenly lose a job or take some other unexpected financial hit.

-In addition to boosting the cash in your Emergency Fund in the short term, it’s important to think about longer term costs.
+Think about longer-term costs, too.
 Remember that $245,000 price tag for raising a kid to the age of 18?
 Chances are, you might not have that kind of dough just lying around.
-That’s where an Ellevest “Kids Are Awesome” goal comes in.
+That’s where an Ellevest Executive “Kids Are Awesome” goal can come in.

 Ellevest recommends about 9 months of take-home pay saved up for extras like summer camp, trips to grandma’s or even a future wedding.
 While it won’t cover everything, it’s a great place to start, and a way to feel financially prepared for anything unexpected that may come up — cute babies have a tendency to become adolescents with expensive hobbies.